Focus Cloud Group GDPR

 - Data must be encrypted before being transferred electronically.
 The IT manager can explain how to send data to authorised external contacts

 - Employees should not save copies of personal data to their own computers.
 Always access and update the central copy of any data

 The law requires Focus on ServiceNow to take reasonable steps to ensure data is kept accurate and up to date.

-The more important it is that the personal data is accurate, the greater the effort Focus on ServiceNow should put into ensuring its accuracy.
+The more important it is that the personal data is accurate, the greater the effort the Focus Cloud Group should put into ensuring its accuracy.
 It is the responsibility of all employees who work with data to take reasonable steps to ensure it is kept as accurate and up to date as possible.

 Data will be held in as few places as necessary.
 Staff should not create any unnecessary additional data sets.
 Staff should take every opportunity to ensure data is updated.
 For instance, by confirming a customer’s details when they call

 All individuals who are the subject of personal data held by the Focus Cloud Group entitled to: